canonical/ubuntu-core-docs/en/reference/rest.md

 ## Versioning

-As the API evolves, some changes are deemed backwards-compatible (such as adding methods or verbs, or adding members to the returned JSON objects) and don't warrant an endpoint change; some changes won't be backwards compatible, and will be exposed under a new endpoint.
+ The API evolves, some changes are deemed backwards-compatible (such as adding methods or verbs, or adding members to the returned JSON objects) and don't warrant an endpoint change; some changes won't be backwards compatible, and will be exposed under a new endpoint.